Dawid93/Clock/Readme.md

 ![Clock](Readme/Clock.png)

 # Clock
-I wanted to measure how many time I can waste so I made a clock.
-And thats was a waste of time. :)
+I wanted to measure how much time I can waste so I made a clock.
+And that was a waste of time. :)